Monday, February 14, 2022

 Finally having spotted the nation’s only 25 feet of reasonable shoulder, I braked in a hail of gravel, and went on the attack, peeling away the outer paper wrapper, ripping apart the stabilizing cardboard quesadilla sleeve, and removing the plastic film, exultantly feeding morsel after silky tender morsel of quesadilla into my waiting gob, vanishing nearly an entire slab in a fugue state, remembering nothing.

 Fortunately I had the foresight to document the unboxing.
 And the final, larger shot captures it all.
-If there’s a God, and He speaks to us, this is his medium of communication.
+If there’s a God, and He speaks to us, this is His medium of communication.
 He reveals Himself through quesadilla.
 Also Sprach Cheesy Thing.

 Peak experience.